Showing 1–20 of 29 results

 • Black Anarchism and the Black Radical Tradition: Moving Beyond Racial Capitalism

-This work Is an important achievement in clarifying the history and current importance of Black anarchism.
+This work is an important achievement in clarifying the history and current importance of Black anarchism.
 The information that the book presents will be new to many readers.
 For instance, one important component involves the explanations of how hierarchical principles within the Black Panther Party and Black Liberation Army helped generate the emergence of Black anarchism among key party members who later developed their ideas and strategies while in prison.
 Likewise, the book breaks new ground in demonstrating that Black anarchism has emerged not from the European/ North American anarchist traditions but rather from roots in Pan-Africanism, the Black radical tradition focusing on racial capitalism and the work of Cedric Robinson, and grassroots struggles partly in the U.S. South.
 An in-depth analysis of the somewhat different but complementary focuses within the two generations of Black anarchism also is very helpful.
 Finally, the book highlights concrete, contemporary implications for revolutionary strategy, including a perceptive analysis of the compatibilities between socialist and Black anarchist approaches to current transformative struggles.
-This publication will become widely known and used, because it brings enlightening new ways to understand and to act on the intertwined structures of racial capitalism and the capitalist state.
+This publication will become widely known and used because it brings enlightening new ways to understand and act on the intertwined structures of racial capitalism and the capitalist state.

-• MATHARE: An Urban Bastion of Anti-Oppression Struggle in Kenya.
+MATHARE: An Urban Bastion of Anti-Oppression Struggle in Kenya.

 History is written by the victors of any war.
 But what happens when the victors forget to write down their history or omit the cog of the struggle?
 This is the untold story of Mathare Slum that has never been told to the world: of the role it played in anti-colonial struggle and the planning ground for the Mau Mau struggle which culminated with the fall of the British Colonial Empire in Kenya in the midnight of December 12th 1963.
 Mathare has also played a critical role in anti-oppression struggle against the four regimes that we’ve had since independence and continues to do so up to date.
 This history has not been documented and has only been done piecemeal.
 This has overtime eroded the rich history of Mathare and led to a distorted history of once a planning ground and a bulwark of Kenya Land and Freedom Army (KFLA).
 The current generation are not cognizant with the critical role Mathare played in the independence of our country.
+Presently, Mathare is majorly known for all the negative reasons and its proximity to Mathari Mental Hospital has contorted its image to the outside world.
+My story tries to re-tell the history of Mathare from an informed insider perspective by threading the struggles from the colonial era to the present day and the role it has played in agitating for social justice.
+My story brings to view the past history of this informal settlement in the heart of Nairobi, the present struggle and the promising future through community organizing.

-• International Brigade Against Apartheid: Secrets of the People’s War That Liberated South Africa
+International Brigade Against Apartheid: Secrets of the People’s War That Liberated South Africa

-We hear for the first time from the international activists who worked secretly for the ANC’s armed wing, Umkhonto we Sizwe(MK), in the struggle to liberate South Africa from apartheid rule.
-They acted as couriers, provided safe houses in neighbouring states and within South Africa, helped infiltrate combatants across borders, and smuggled tonnes of weapons into the country in the most creative ways.
+We hear for the first time from the internationalist secretly working for the ANC’s armed wing, Umkhonto we Sizwe (MK), in the struggle to liberate South Africa from apartheid rule.
+They acted as couriers, provided safe houses in neighbouring states and within South Africa, helped infiltrate combatants across borders, and smuggled tons of weapons into the country in the most creative ways.
 Driven by a spirit of international solidarity, they were prepared to take huge risks and face great danger.
+The internationalists reveal what motivated them as volunteers, not mercenaries: they gained nothing for their endeavours save for the self-esteem in serving a just cause.
+Against such clandestine involvement, the book includes contributions from key people in the international Anti-Apartheid Movement and its public mobilisation to isolate the apartheid regime.
+These include worldwide campaigns like Stop the Sports Tours, boycotting of South African products and black American solidarity.
+The Cuban, East German and Russian contributions outlined those countries’ support for the ANC and MK.
+The public, global Anti-Apartheid Movement campaigns provide the dimensions from which internationalists who secretly served MK emerged.
+Edited by Ronnie Kasrils.
+First published by Jacana Media (Pty) Ltd in 2021, ISBN: 978-1-4314-3202-8, this Daraja Press edition is available in North America and East Africa.

 USD $ 27.00